Click Here To Join Our Telegram Channel for FREE daily tutorials!

 One of the essentials items in your bug-out bag is the rope.
-Or better yet, the paracord.
 It’s a multi-functional item that can save your life in so many worst-case-scenarios, that not taking it with you when you bug out is insane.
-There are situations when you simply cannot survive if you don’t have a good, strong rope with you, so my advice is to get a good length of 550 paracord or even 750 paracord (mil spec) asap, if you don’t already have (at least) one.
+There are situations when you simply cannot survive if you don’t have a good, strong rope with you, so my advice is to get a good length of rope.
+Survivalists often choose 550 paracord or even 750 paracord (mil spec) for some good reasons.

-As I said, there are plenty of ways in which you could use a paracord.
+There are plenty of ways in which you can use rope/paracord.
 In fact, some even made a “Top 100 functions”, but I wouldn’t go that far.
 You can’t even remember all of them and the whole point here is for you to know exactly what situations call for the paracord.
 So I thought of 15 essential uses of rope/paracord in survival.
 Memorize this list or print it and put it in your bug-out bag, it might save your life one day.

 #1: Build a shelter